aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotations/add-delete-and-get-annotation/figures-annotations/_index.md

 To create Line we need to new LineAnnotation object.
 The constructor of the LineAnnotation class takes four parameters:

-* the page where the annotation will be added,
+* The page where the annotation will be added.
-* the rectangle that defines the boundary of the annotation,
+* The rectangle that defines the boundary of the annotation.
-* and the two points that define the start and end of the line.
+* The two points that define the start and end of the line.

 Also we need to initialize some properties:

-* `Title` - usually, it's the name of the user, who made this comment
+* `Title` - usually, it's the name of the user, who made this comment.
-* `Subject` - can be any string, but in common cases it's a name of annotation
+* `Subject` - can be any string, but in common cases it's a name of annotation.

 To style our line we need to set color, width, starting style, and ending style.
 These properties control how the annotation will look and behave in the PDF viewer.
-For example, the `StartingStyle` and `EndingStyle` properties determine what kind of shape will be drawn at the ends of the line, such as an open arrow, a closed arrow, a circle, etc
+For example, the `StartingStyle` and `EndingStyle` properties determine what kind of shape will be drawn at the ends of the line, such as an open arrow, a closed arrow, a circle, etc.

 The following code snippet shows how to add Line Annotation to a PDF file: